grapa-dev/grapa/docs-src/docs/syntax/namespace_scoping.md

 - **From top-level**: Returns the grammar system (106+ rules)
 - **From within functions**: Returns the calling function's `$local` namespace
 - **Nested calls**: Always refers to the immediate parent, not the root
+- **Call stack tracing**: Can be used to trace back to the global namespace

 ```grapa
 /* Nested function example */